slimphp/Slim-Website/docs/v3/concepts/middleware.md

 ## Finding available middleware

-You may find a PSR 7 Middleware class already written that will satisfy your needs.
+You may find a PSR-7 Middleware class already written that will satisfy your needs.
 Here are a few unofficial lists to search.

 * [oscarotero/psr7-middlewares](https://github.com/oscarotero/psr7-middlewares)
 * [Middleware for Slim Framework v3.x wiki](https://github.com/slimphp/Slim/wiki/Middleware-for-Slim-Framework-v3.x)